Birdemic 2: The Resurrection

-Birdemic 2: The Resurrection is a 2013 American satirical romantic thriller-horror film directed and story & screenplay by James Nguyen and produced by Jeff Gross.
+Birdemic 2: The Resurrection is a 2013 American satirical romantic thriller-horror film written and directed by James Nguyen and produced by Jeff Gross.
 The sequel to Nguyen's 2010 film Birdemic: Shock and Terror, which has been considered one of the worst films of all time, Birdemic 2 features self-referential humor about the reception of the previous film.
-Taking place two years after the first Birdemic, the film follows another mass bird attack caused by global warming, this time in Hollywood.
+Taking place four years after the first Birdemic, the film follows another mass bird attack caused by global warming, this time in Hollywood.